SethStalley/network-smoothie/README.md

 ## Installation

-**Note*: At present this project will only work on Windows.
+**Note**: At present this project will only work on Windows.
 The app is built with electron so Mac/Linux support is planned.
 Send a pr if you want to help add it :wink:

-You'll need Node installed on your system.
+You'll need Node and PowerShell installed on your system.

 ```sh
 git clone https://github.com/SethStalley/network-smoothie.git